Introduction to CCE

 - It can be done at the end of a unit or semester to display the sum of what they learn or whatnot.

-- This is the contrasts with formative assessment, which summarizes the participants' development at a particular time.
+- This is the contrast to formative assessment, which summarizes the participants' development at a particular time.

 - It is a conventional way of assessing students' work.